ZakEnn/spring-cloud-gateway-demo/README.md

+# spring-cloud-gateway-demo

+Spring Boot application that uses Keycloak for the authentication process of routes defined on Spring Cloud Gateway.
+As well as an example of a custom IpWhiteList PreFilter and a RequestAudit GlobalFilter.

 # Keycloak Overview

-the Keycloak framework is an authentication and authorization server that can be used to secure your applications.
+Keycloak framework is an authentication and authorization server that can be used to secure your applications.

 It has many features as :
 - Single sign-on and single sign-out
 - Social login